 Human Potential: All people have the potential to grow, to improve their lives, and to thrive, when given the tools and support they need.

-Equity: Recognizing the long and devastating history of racism and discrimination in our country, we believe policies must directly address the structural factors that systematically disadvantage people of color, to ensure that all families can meet their basic needs.
+Equity: Recognizing the long and devastating history of racism and discrimination in the United States, we believe policies must directly address the structural factors that systematically disadvantage people of color, to ensure that all families can meet their basic needs.

 Agency: A core component of wellbeing is the feeling that we have agency over our own lives.
 That means that we can choose what we want for ourselves, and we have the ability and freedom to act on those choices.
-We believe that strengthening agency helps people feel more ownership over their lives, greater self-efficacy, and more internal motivation to make changes in their lives for the better.
-Our work intends to approach and serve people in ways that enhance their sense of agency.
+Our work intends to approach people in ways that enhance their sense of agency.